FiePaw/ROADMAP/README.md

   - Guilds
     - Optimize Permission per rank
   - Skript
-    - On First join tp to tutorial
+    - On First join tp to tutorial✅
-    - if they enter to door make rtp
+    - if they enter to door make rtp✅
     - Make Skript /pwbc only execute by console and brodcasted (AxPlayerWarps)✅
-    - On First Join set Permission betterrtp.eco.bypass for 2 Days
+    - On First Join set Permission betterrtp.eco.bypass for 2 Days✅
     - Area Annoucer✅
   - Slimefun
     - FluffyMachines